Skip to main content

 }

-The server starts in read mode by default — seven tools for balances, prices, fees, and transaction history.
-No passphrase, no vault, no signing.
+The server starts in read mode by default - seven tools for balances, prices, fees, and transaction history.
+No keys, no signing.
 Where to put this config depends on your host:

 HostConfig Location